cibotech/evilplot/docs/src/main/tut/custom-components.md

 ### Building a Custom Component

 You can build your own components by extending `plot.compoments.PlotComponent`.
-They are added to a plot using the plot's `appendComponent` method.
+They are added to a plot using the plot's `component` method.

 Every `PlotComponent` instance has a `Position` indicating how it should be rendered relative to the plot.
 <dl>